Help Center/Cloud Container Engine/Best Practices/Networking/Connecting a Cluster to the Peer VPC Through an Enterprise Router

 9. Check the information on the page displayed and click Submit.
 Back to the enterprise router list.

 10. View the enterprise router's status.
-If its status changes from Creating to Normal, the enterprise router is created.
+If its status changes from Creating to Normal, the enterprise router has been created.

 Creating a VPC Attachment to an Enterprise Router